KHCC was only five months old in the fall of 1979 when I joined the

 my church are my highest interests.

-I have a wonderful wife, Sandra, and three young adult children.
+I have a wonderful wife, Sandra, three children and 5 grand children.

-Eric, the oldest lives and works in China with his family.
-Larissa, the middle child, is married to a Pastor and serving
+Eric, the oldest works in Bentonville Arkansas with his family.
+Larissa, the middle, is married to a Pastor and serving

 in Plevna.
-Joseph, the youngest found work in downtonw Chicago doing web design.
+Joseph, the youngest ran off to downtown Chicago doing web design.
 Alas, none

 are interested in radio or trains...so far.